WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

 ### The user shall be able to access all features with minimal amount of local storage.
   1. The user will have a simple database structure that does not require storage

+## GUI Requirements - derived from user stories
+  1. One form to display all expenses by month - options to update / delete each expense
+  2. Another form to display to insert a new expense or update selected expense from the form in bullet 1
+  3. Another form to handle budget selection.
+Income entry can be used to drive a percentage driven default budget, or personalize however you see fit.
+  4. Another form for reporting if we reach that far.
+  5. Might consider adding a home launch page that starts on application start.